rafsanbasunia/reelnn/README.md

 **reelnn** (short form of **reel-inn**) is a full-stack entertainment web application that allows users to stream and access videos directly from Telegram.
 Built with Next.js for the frontend and Python for the backend, it utilizes Telegram as a file storage system—eliminating the need for traditional hosting infrastructure for video files.

+IMPORTANT - This project is in active development.
+Bugs and glitches are expected.
+Join [reelnnUpdates](https://t.me/reelnnUpdates) for future updates.

 ## 🌐 Demo

 [reelnn.vercel.app](https://reelnn.vercel.app)